Get insider access

 Windows is the most widely used operating system, so it isn't surprising that tons of Windows laptops are on the market.
 You can find ultraportables for general productivity, 2-in-1 convertibles, tablet PCs, gaming laptops, as well as powerful workstations that can replace your desktop PC.
 There are also many brands, with each company releasing new laptops yearly, making the buying decision even harder.
 We've compiled a list of our top picks to help guide you, and hopefully, you can find something that suits your needs.
 To reduce complexity, this article only contains productivity laptops; we have a separate article for the best gaming laptops.

-We've tested over 115 laptops, and below, you'll find our recommendations for the best laptops with Windows you can get.
-You can also check out our picks for the best lightweight laptops, the best 15-16-inch laptops, and the best budget and cheap gaming laptops.
+We've tested over 125 laptops, and below, you'll find our recommendations for the best laptops with Windows.
+You can also check out our picks for the best lightweight laptops, the best 15-16 inch laptops, and the best laptops under $1,000.

 1. Best Windows Laptop